DakotaNelson/blog/_posts/2014-12-23-introducing-leadme.markdown

 {:.center}
 ![render]({{site.url}}/assets/leadme-render.jpg){: .image }

   We’re continuing work on LeadMe at the very least throughout this next semester, with plans to release it to the public soon - likely through Kickstarter.
 If you’re interested, keep an eye on this blog as we move forward.
-If you’re really excited, drop us a line - we’d be happy to chat!
+If you’re really excited, comment below or drop us a line - we’d be happy to chat!
 LeadMe is still in heavy development, and we’re very open to ideas along the way.

   Thanks and see you soon!